How to Make Chocolate-Covered Strawberries

 Chocolate-covered strawberries are best when eaten within 1 day of making them.
 Refrigerate the strawberries until ready to serve to keep them from sweating.

-Follow the instructions above or try this easy Chocolate-Dipped Strawberries recipe and impress your friends and family with your sweet new skills!
+Follow the instructions above and impress your friends and family with your sweet new skills!